pranavdua02/College.ai-main/README.md

 ## 🚀Introduction

  College.ai , your comprehensive solution for exploring the capabilities of ChatGPT-4!
 This project offers a variety of features, including a Home page, an About section, Ask_To_PDF functionality for training/uploading PDFs, Resume_Analyser for analyzing resumes, ATS for matching job descriptions and resumes, and examples for prompting in Ask to PDF.

+## Features
+ - Home Page: Introduction to College.ai.
+ - About Section: Information about the creator and project details.
+ - Ask_To_PDF Functionality: Train/upload PDFs and make queries.
+ - Resume_Analyser: Analyze resumes and provide recommendations.
+ - Applicant Tracking System (ATS): Match job descriptions with resumes and provide feedback.
+ - Prompt Examples: Examples for prompting in Ask to PDF.

 ## Dependencies